Raduziel/Deities-Of-Faerun/DeitiesOfFaerun/Readme/Readme.txt

 Damage: 2d8 (crushing)

-Resistances (%): -25 Fire; 85 Cold; 40 Electricity, 100 Acid, 20 Slashing, 25 Crushing, 20 Piercing, 80 Missile | Immune to Stun, Charm, Sleep, Berserker, Poison, Disease, Energy Drain, Ability Score Drain, Deafness, Blindness and Fear.
-Can only be hurt by weapons +1 or better.
+Resistances (%): -25 Fire; 85 Cold; 40 Electricity, 100 Acid, 20 Slashing, 25 Crushing, 20 Piercing, 80 Missile | Can only be hurt by weapons +1 or better.
 Regenerates 6 HP/round.

 ---